OpenZeppelin/solidity-ast/README.md

 **TypeScript types and a JSON Schema for the Solidity AST.**

-_The latest version successfully validates all of [OpenZeppelin Contracts], but some types may still be missing.
+_The latest version successfully validates all of [OpenZeppelin Contracts], but some types may still be inaccurate.
 Please report any issues you find._

 [OpenZeppelin Contracts]: https://github.com/OpenZeppelin/openzeppelin-contracts